George Floyd protests in Michigan: Bad Axe

+Bay City

+On Wednesday, June 3, hundreds of protesters marched outside the Bay County Law Enforcement Center in downtown Bay City.
+Bay City Public Safety Director Michael J. Cecchini was invited to march alongside the protesters, but he declined, stating that police in his department do not join marches, regardless of the cause.
+Cecchini explained that he received an email invitation from the protest organizer and replied to it stating that he wanted to first meet with the organizer prior to accepting the invitation.
+However, Cecchini claimed he did not receive any response.

 Cassopolis

 About 100 people marched from Clisbee Park to the police station on Broadway at 3 pm on June 13.

 Cheboygan

 Over a hundred people demonstrated at a park on June 4.

 Dearborn

 On June 7, hundreds of demonstrators surrounded the Dearborn Historical Museum in Dearborn to peacefully protest against racism and police brutality.
 Most protesters wore masks to protect against the spread of COVID-19.
 The crowd listened to speakers prior to marching down Brady Street and across Michigan Avenue while chanting "No justice, no peace".
 Demonstrators also celebrated the removal of the statue of former Dearborn mayor Orville Hubbard, known for his support of racism and segregation.
 The statue's removal came days after the statue had a Black Lives Matter T-shirt placed over it.
 Moving forward, protesters look forward to removing his name from streets, ballrooms, and buildings nearby.
 Speakers at the protest included Debbie Dingell, the U.S. representative for Michigan's 12th congressional district, Rashida Tlaib, the U.S. representative for Michigan's 13th congressional district, and Abdullah Hammoud, the state representative for Michigan's 15th district.